glacials/splits-io/docs/api.md

     http://localhost:8000/auth/splitsio?code=YOUR_CODE
     ```
     which the web server you set up in step 1 should respond to.
 Give the user a nice-looking HTML page saying to switch
-    back to the application and strip the `code` URL parameter for the next step.
+    back to the application.
+Have your application strip the `code` URL parameter for the next step.
 4. Use your `code` to make this request:
     ```http
     POST https://splits.io/oauth/token